pwyf/ati/2018/agencies/italy-aics.md

 As they have started publishing to the IATI Registry, the Agency for Cooperation and Development of Italy (Italy-AICS) has made significant progress by moving up from the very poor to the fair category.

-Italy-AICS is now publishing their data on a quarterly basis and they provide 53% of the indicators in the comparable IATI format which is however still below the overall average.
+Italy-AICS is now publishing data on a quarterly basis.

 None of the organisational and planning indicators score for IATI publication.
 A current annual report as well as an audit and a procurement policy can be found on the organisation’s website.
 Country strategies are published inconsistently and no organisation strategy nor an allocation policy are available.